Peer Review & Publication Policy

 How long does the review process take?

-Typically the manuscript will be reviewed within 1-6 weeks.
-Should the reviewers' reports contradict one another or a report is unnecessarily delayed a further expert opinion will be sought.
-All our reviewers sign a conflict-of-interest statement.
-Revised manuscripts are usually returned to the initial referees within 1-6 weeks.
+Typically, the manuscript will be reviewed within 1–6 weeks.
+Should the reviewers' reports contradict one another or a report be unnecessarily delayed, further expert opinion will be sought.
+All our reviewers sign a conflict of interest statement.
+Revised manuscripts are usually returned to the initial referees within 1–6 weeks.
 Reviewers may request more than one revision of a manuscript.

 Final report